Western New Guinea: Air

 The geographical conditions of Papua which are hilly and have dense forests and do not have adequate road infrastructure, such as in Java or Sumatra, make transportation a major obstacle for local communities.
 Air transportation using airplanes is by far the most effective means of transportation and is needed most by the inhabitants of the island, although it is not cheap for it.
 A number of airlines are also scrambling to take advantage of the geographical conditions of the island by opening busy routes to and from a number of cities, both district and provincial capitals.
 If seen from the sufficient condition of the airport infrastructure, there are not a few airports that can be landed by jets like Boeing and Airbus as well as propeller planes such as ATR and Cessna.

-Sentani International Airport in Jayapura is the largest airport in the province, serving as the main gateway to the province from other parts of Indonesia.
-The air traffic is roughly divided between flights connecting to destinations within the Papua province and flights linking Papua to other parts of Indonesia.
-The airport connects Jayapura with other Indonesian cities such as Manado, Makassar, Surabaya and Jakarta, as well as towns within the province such as Biak, Timika and Merauke.
+Sentani International Airport in Jayapura is the largest airport in the region, serving as the main gateway to the region from other parts of Indonesia.
+The air traffic is roughly divided between flights connecting to destinations within the Papua region and flights linking Papua to other parts of Indonesia.
+The airport connects Jayapura with other Indonesian cities such as Manado, Makassar, Surabaya and Jakarta, as well as towns within the region such as Biak, Timika and Merauke.
 Sentani International Airport is also the main base for several aviation organizations, including Associated Mission Aviation, Mission Aviation Fellowship, YAJASI and Tariku Aviation.
-The airport currently does not have any international flights, although there are plans to open new airline routes to neighboring Papua New Guinea in the future.
-Other medium-sized airports in the province are Mozes Kilangin Airport in Timika, Mopah International Airport in Merauke, Frans Kaisiepo International Airport in Biak, and Wamena Airport in Wamena.
+The airport currently does not have any international flights, although there are plans to open new airline routes to neighbouring Papua New Guinea in the future.
+Other medium-sized airports in the region are Mozes Kilangin Airport in Timika, Mopah International Airport in Merauke, Frans Kaisiepo International Airport in Biak, and Wamena Airport in Wamena.
 There are over 300 documented airstrips in Papua, consisting of mostly small airstrips that can only be landed by small airplanes.
-The government is planning to open more airports in the future to connect isolated regions in the province.
+The government is planning to open more airports in the future to connect isolated areas in the region.